Understand your target audience

 How do you find the information you need?
 Unlock insights with Google Analytics.
 This tool is a treasure trove of user data.
 From understanding where your audience is coming from to the type of content they engage with most, Google Analytics provides a roadmap to refine your marketing strategy.
 However, whilst zeroing in on a target audience provides focus, it's essential to remain open to broader opportunities. - A change in platform or your language style, maybe even the types of imagery you use.
 Sometimes, a shift in your communications strategy (how and where you speak to your customers) might be needed to resonate with a different segment better, hence the need to be aware of changes in external things such as technology, world events, trends, competitors, etc. Data gives you a great snapshot of what has happened, but you need to keep thinking about what’s coming.

 So now you know WHY you need to define you customers and HOW to stay ahead of trends and changes, lets take a step backwards - how do you actually choose who to target?
 We’ve created an easy 6-step plan for you!
-You can see a sneak peek of this plan below, but be sure to download our handy printable DF guide which includes mroe detailed info, tipes and tricks to defining your target audience.

 1. Gather some data